eclipse-iceoryx/iceoryx/doc/design/request_response_communication.md

 which results in sending the responses in a different order than the request were received.
 The sequence ID must be set by the user and also checked by the user on response.

-The `RequestHeader` has also the option to specify a message as fire and forget, which means it won't get a response to this request.

 #### Client/Server Options

 ![client and server options](../website/images/client_and_server_options.svg)